MrNom4ik/Google-Image-Grabber/README.md

 # Google-Image-grabber
-Script for grabber image from Google Images search
+Script for grab image from Google Images search

 ```
 >>> from main import GoogleImageGrabber